Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Model For particle transport in reversing magnetic fields

 The trajectories from Figure~\ref{fig:fold_trajectories} and the PDFs from Figure~\ref{fig:pdfs} allow us to derive a heuristic model for particle transport in reversing magnetic fields.
 We show a schematic of what the transport looks like in Figure~\ref{fig:fold}.
 We consider the following fold geometry: we assume that the fold has a parallel coherence length $l_B$ ($\sim$ the scale where the curvature PDF in Figure~\ref{fig:pdfs} has its peak) that is much larger than the perpendicular coherence length $K_\perp^{-1}$, i.e., most of the fold has $K_\parallel \ll K_\perp$.
 Where the fold reverses, it has a curvature $K_\parallel$ that is of order $K_\perp$, $K_\parallel \sim K_\perp$.

 Let us now consider particle motion in such a fold.
 A particle with gyro-radius $r_{L0} \gg K_\perp^{-1}$ is not magnetized and is not able to follow the field line as it reverses.
 Instead, it feels a smaller effective magnetic force because it samples many field reversals.
 As a result, the impact of the magnetic field on the particle trajectory is suppressed.
-If a particle has $r_{L0} < K_\perp^{-1}$, it is able to gyrate around the magnetic-field line where $K_\parallel \ll K_\perp$, but as it approaches the region of high curvature the $B$-field drops and its gyro-radius increases.
+If a particle has $r_{L0} < K_\perp^{-1}$, it is able to gyrate around the magnetic-field line where $K_\parallel \ll K_\perp$, but as it approaches the region of high curvature the $B$-field drops, the particle's gyro-frequency decreases and its gyro-radius increases.
 This is illustrated by the schematic magenta trajectory in Figure~\ref{fig:fold}.
-The particle is thus able to fully trace the reversing magnetic field line only if $r_L(B \sim K_\parallel^{-1/2}) \ll K_\parallel^{-1}$.
-If $r_L(B \sim K_\parallel^{-1/2}) \sim K_\parallel^{-1}$, the particle will experience order-unity field-line bending during one gyro-orbit and will be strongly scattered in pitch angle (by a factor of order unity).
-If, however, $r_L(B\sim K_\parallel^{-1/2}) \gg K_\parallel^{-1}$, i.e. if the gyro-orbit expands to being much larger than the scale of the fold, then the particle will pass through the bend without being significantly affected.
+The particle is thus able to trace the reversing magnetic field line fully only if $\Omega(B \sim K_\parallel^{-1/2}) \gg K_\parallel c$.
+If $\Omega(B \sim K_\parallel^{-1/2}) \sim K_\parallel c$, the particle will experience order-unity field-line bending during one gyro-orbit and will be strongly scattered in pitch angle (by a factor of order unity).
+If, however, $\Omega(B\sim K_\parallel^{-1/2}) \ll K_\parallel c$, i.e. if the particle becomes unmagnetized where the field bends, then the particle will drift out of the fold (see Figure \ref{fig:fold_trajectories}).
+If $\Omega(B\sim K_\parallel^{-1/2}) \ll K_\parallel c$ at the location of the bend, then it seems plausible that $\Omega(B\sim K_\parallel^{-1/2}) \sim K_\parallel c$ will be satisfied earlier along the particle's trajectory in the fold.
+This would at first glance suggest significant scattering.
+However, strong scattering due to “resonant curvature" also requires that the “resonance" is satisfied over length scales ${\sim}K_\parallel^{-1}$, i.e., that a bend corresponds to a field line maintaining curvature $K_\parallel$ over a length scale $K_\parallel^{-1}$.
+Thus, while the local curvature has a range of values along a fold, most of them do not correspond to actual bends and strong scattering events.

 There is a very important difference between particle transport in such a folded structure and transport in the presence of a strong guide field.
 In the presence of a strong guide field, a particle that perfectly follows a field line without pitch-angle diffusion does not undergo a random walk.
 However, in a folded structure a particle that is not scattered in pitch angle and perfectly follows a folded magnetic field is effectively being `scattered' due to the random walk of the magnetic-field lines.
 Because folds come in a variety of sizes (see the PDF in Figure~\ref{fig:pdfs}), the scattering frequency associated with the ability to follow folded magnetic-field lines depends on the particle energy (or rms gyro-radius).